lautarobock/alerta-sudestada-wpa/README.md

 2. Click it to install the app
 3. The app will open in its own window

+### Background Monitoring & Notifications

+After installing the app, you'll be prompted to allow notifications.
+Granting permission enables:
+- **Background monitoring**: The app can check for river height updates even when closed
+- **Critical alerts**: You'll receive notifications when the river reaches alert or critical levels
+- **Automatic updates**: When you reopen the app, it will immediately fetch the latest data

+**Note**: Background sync capabilities vary by browser and platform:
+- **Chrome/Edge**: Full support for Periodic Background Sync
+- **Firefox**: Limited background sync support
+- **Safari (iOS)**: Limited background capabilities, but notifications work

 ## PWA Icons

 To complete the PWA setup, you need to add icon files: